the-virtual-brain/tvb-root/README.md

 ﻿# TVB CUDA model generation using LEMS format
 This readme describes the usage of the code generation for models defined in LEMS based XML to Cuda (C) format.
 The LEMS format PR has been adopted and altered to match TVB model names.
-In LEMSCUDA.py the function "cuda_templating(Model+'_CUDA')" will start the code generation.
+In LEMSCUDA.py the function "cuda_templating(Model+'_CUDA', 'path/to/XMLmodels')" will start the code generation.
-It expects a [model+'_CUDA'].xml file to be present in tvb/dsl_cuda/NeuroML/XMLmodels.
+It expects a [model+'_CUDA'].xml file to be present in ['path/to/XMLmodels'].
-The generated file will be placed in tvb/simulator/models.
+The generated file will be placed in ['installpath']'/tvb-hpc/dsl/dsl_cuda/CUDAmodels/'.
 The produced filename is a lower cased [model].py which contains a class named [model].
-In the directory TVB_testsuite the files to run the models on the GPU can be found.
-Execute './runthings cuda Modelname' to start the parameter sweep based simulation.

     .. moduleauthor:: Michiel.
 A. van der Vlag <m.van.der.vlag@fz-juelich.de>
+    .. moduleauthor:: Marmaduke Woodman <marmaduke.woodman@univ-amu.fr>
+    .. moduleauthor:: Sandra Diaz <s.diaz@fz-juelich.de>

 # The CUDA memory model specification
 ![](GPUmemindex.png)